LBF38/LBF38.github.io/src/content/cv/education/prepa.en.md

 **{title}**

-I did a PTSI/PT* scientific preparatory course at [La Martinière Monplaisir](https://martiniere-monplaisir.ent.auvergnerhonealpes.fr/).
-This course focuses on mathematics, physics-chemistry and engineering sciences, among other subjects, in preparation for the national competitive entrance exams for the Grandes Ecoles d'Ingénieurs in France.
+I chose a PTSI/PT* scientific preparatory course at [La Martinière Monplaisir](https://martiniere-monplaisir.ent.auvergnerhonealpes.fr/).
+This specific one focuses on mathematics, physics-chemistry and engineering sciences, along with other subjects, in preparatory class for major french engineering schools competitive examinations.